quest-friends/Planning/README.md

  * As a user I want to set themes for a story (possibly based on location?).
  * As a user I want to read random lines of stories on Twitter.
  * As a user I want to access an archive of completed public stories.
+ * As a user I want to be notified when a geo-story I contributed to is completed.
+ * As a user I want to have a point system.
+ * As a user I want to be able to rate lines in some way.